flutter/website/setup.md

 The first time your run the `flutter` command, it will download its dependencies and compile itself.
 Subsequent runs should be much faster.

+Once you have installed any missing dependencies, run the `flutter doctor` command again to verify that you’ve set everything up correctly.

 ## iOS setup